pubkey/rxdb/docs-src/replication.md

 ## Replication protocol on the transfer level

-When document states are transfered, all handlers are using bulks of documents for better performance.
+When document states are transfered, all handlers use batches of documents for better performance.
 The server has to implement the following methods to be compatible with the replication:

 - **pullHandler** Get the last checkpoint (or null) as input.
 Returns all documents that have been written **after** the given checkpoint.
 Also returns the checkpoint of the latest written returned document.